Fact checked

 Here are some useful resources to help you finalize your Willful will while minimizing contact with your witnesses:

 We understand that estate planning can be confusing and overwhelming.
 You may find the answer to many of your questions in our Learn Centre, but we’re always here to help!
-Feel free to use our live chat feature, send us an email at support@willful.co or book a call if you have any questions.
+Feel free to use our live chat feature or get in touch via our Support Centre if you have any questions.

 Keep things simple for your loved ones with our step-by-step will checklist.
 Download your free checklist now →